jrmlhermitte/jrmlhermitte.github.io/_posts/2025-07-03-gemini-mcp.md

 ## Write MCP Server And Test

-Here, the MCP server is started and requests sent to it sent via stdin directly into the terminal, with responses received via stdout.
+Here, the MCP server is started and requests are sent via stdin directly into the terminal, with responses received via stdout.

 The process follows this structure (acting as "Gemini CLI"):